oslabs-beta/nemo/README.md

 </div>

 <p align="center">
-Nemo provides Kubernetes cluster monitoring and data visualization in a simple and easy to understand user interface.<br/>Find out more at <a href="" target="_blank"></a>!
+Nemo provides Kubernetes cluster monitoring and data visualization in a simple and easy to understand user interface.<br/>Find out more at <a href="">Insert Website Here</a>!
 </p>

 <details>